Settings

 Branch Mapping

-It connects branches to environments like production or staging, using exact names or patterns, so your results show up in the right place across the platform.
+It maps repository branches to specific environments (production, staging, etc.) using exact names or patterns, ensuring your results display in the correct environment throughout the platform.

 branch mapping